Biden admin. reassigns Interior Dept. staffer who planned 50-person indoor party

 "Jennifer Van der Heide is an invaluable member of the Biden Administration and the leadership at the Department of the Interior," said White House spokesperson Vedant Patel.
 "She will continue serving in the administration and Secretary Haaland as a Senior Counselor within the Department.
 Larry Roberts, who previously served under President Obama and has extensive knowledge of the Interior Department, will assume the Chief of Staff role."

-Last year, the former administration of President Trump drew scrutiny for holding a White House event announcing the nomination of Amy Coney Barret to the Supreme Court, which led to numerous people testing positive for the virus.
+Last year, the former administration of President Trump drew scrutiny for holding a White House event announcing the nomination of Amy Coney Barrett to the Supreme Court, which led to numerous people testing positive for the virus.
 The party planned by Van der Heide was scheduled to have fewer attendees, however it would have been held indoors -- unlike the Rose Garden event.

 According to the Centers for Disease Control and Prevention, indoor events, "especially in places with poor ventilation, pose more risk than outdoor events."